BakaBokka/rsschool-cv/cv.md

 Project Mesto — https://bakabokka.github.io/Project-Mesto/
 Interactive page where you an add and delete photos or pictures, and put "likes" on them.

-The main functionality: Loading cards from the server, adding a new card, changingthe user profile data, changing the user's avatar, Zoom-in cards, a pop-up window with a list of "likes", Drag&Drop HTML5.
+The main functionality: Loading cards from the server, adding a new card, changing the user profile data, changing the user's avatar, Zoom-in cards, a pop-up window with a list of "likes", Drag&Drop HTML5.

 BakaNews — https://bakabokka.github.io/Baka-News/